Inductive Subgraph Embedding for Link Prediction: Experiments

-\textbf{Subgraph2link vs Node2link:} \quad Furthermore, when comparing the two categories of methods with different patterns, the results suggest that ``subgraph2link'' models generally perform on par with or better than strong baselines with ``node2link'' pattern.
-Specifically, kernel method (WL kernel) and whole-graph embedding methods (SF, Graph2Vec) achieve comparable or sometimes even better performance than graph auto-encoders, and surpass random walks by substantial performance margins in 4 out of 5 datasets.
-More importantly, ``subgraph2link'' models are trained on slci-subgraphs while ``node2link'' models are trained on partially observed graph where only the testing links are masked.
-In summary, compared with ``node2link'' methods, ``subgraph2link'' models use relatively less training data and achieve comparable or superior performance, which validates the effectiveness of our proposal, i.e., \emph{local subgraph can provide informative structure contexts for link representation learning}.
+\textbf{subgraph2link vs. node2link:} When comparing the two categories of methods with different patterns, the results suggest that methods with ``subgraph2link'' pattern generally perform on par with or better than strong baselines with ``node2link'' pattern.
+Moreover, ``subgraph2link'' models are trained on \emph{slsg} while ``node2link'' models are trained on partially observed graph where only the testing links are masked.
+In summary, compared with ``node2link'' methods, ``subgraph2link'' methods use relatively less training data and achieve superior performance and generalizability, validating the effectiveness of our proposal, i.e., \emph{local subgraph can provide informative structure contexts for link representation learning}.